Island of Lesbos (Lesvos) Guide: Towns, Beaches, Things To Do

 Lesbos Island Greece

-One of the most interesting sites on the island is in the town of Molyvos, in the northern area of the island.
-Here, you will find a unique Byzantine castle towering over the city and offering spectacular panoramic views.
+One of the most interesting sites on the island is in the island’s northern area.
+Here, you will find a unique Byzantine castle (one of several strong castles on the island) towering over the city and offering spectacular panoramic views.

 To access the castle, it is necessary to pass through three different protection gates, the last made from metal-plated wood.